Artificial Intelligence

 Swiggy Gets AI Power; Now Order Food Via GPT, Gemini

-New Delhi: Food and grocery delivery platform Swiggy has introduced a new way for users to place orders by allowing them to shop directly through popular AI tools such as ChatGPT, Claude, and Google Gemini.
+New Delhi: Food and grocery delivery platform Swiggy has introduced a new way for users to place orders by allowing them to shop directly through popular AI tools such as Alexa+, ChatGPT, Claude, and Google Gemini.
 With this move, users can order food, buy groceries, and even make dining reservations using conversational AI instead of navigating the Swiggy app.

 The feature is powered by Swiggy’s integration of the Model Context Protocol (MCP) across its core services, including Swiggy Food, Instamart, and Dineout.
 MCP acts as a common connector that lets AI agents communicate smoothly with Swiggy’s systems, removing the need for separate, custom integrations for each AI platform.